VitomsCatena/Vitomscatena/README.md

-# My Learning Tracker
+Am Victor Omondi techwise known as Vitoms-catena.

-A complete log of my web development skills, learning, resources, highlights, interests, and everything to do with my learning.
-It's a way to keep track, organize, and share my learning.
+This is a  complete log of my web development skills, learning, resources, highlights, interests, and everything to do with my learning.
+It's a way to keep track, organize, and share my learning journey.

 ---